CAIDA/stardust-docker/README.md

 `-E` flag to sudo to ensure this environment variable is passed through to the root shell that is running the user creation script.

+To constrain the amount of CPU time and memory for the user's container, you can set the `cpulimit` and `memhardlimit` configuration options in `/etc/dockersh.ini`.
+The cpulimit is specified in terms of number of CPUs (e.g. a value of 1.5 will limit the user to approximately 1.5 cores of CPU time) and is a soft limit.
+The memhardlimit can be specified as a number followed by a units character ('b', 'k', 'm', or 'g'), e.g. `4g` will limit the user to 4 GB of memory.
+The OOM killer will begin halting processes in their container once the memory limit is exceeded.
+If the limits are not specified, then the user will be able to use the full resources of their host VM.

 ### Accessing containers

 Once the user exists, they can reach their container simply by sshing into